research

 In order to make my work accessible, I often call upon the method of portraiture (Lawrence-Lightfoot & Hoffman Davis, 1997).
 I have a great deal of respect for portraiture, which unites systematic, empirical description with aesthetic expression.
 Portraiture is a genre of empirical research that reads more like literature because it takes into consideration not only the informant, but her entire surrounding aesthetic context as well.
 In portraiture, the thought is that this context plays a vital role in painting a clearer, more holistic picture of the informant, keeping her, and her surroundings respectfully intact.
 The method of portraiture includes the “larger picture” or the central question that is being explored by the researcher, and then defines why that theme is of personal importance to the researcher, and hopefully others as well.
 Since my ultimate goal is to further educational knowledge, I feel that this portraiture approach will broaden my audience beyond the walls of academe, making it more readable and aesthetically pleasing, presenting the fine and enlightening stories my informants share, providing a space to hear their experiences.
 I seek to not only inform, but inspire as well.
 As a researcher, I am committed to rendering documentation that is illustrative of the depth and dimension of the human experience, and exemplifying the perspectives of the people who are negotiating those experiences.

-In the near future, my goals are to use portraiture to study the experiences of people involved in two specific types of school literacies.
-First, I will be interviewing teachers about their impressions of the Reading First initiatives in their schools, specifically focused on the controversial implementation of Dynamic Indicators of Basic Early Literacy Skills (DIBELS).
-Second, a long-range goal is to write a literacy methods textbook for pre-service teachers that uses portraits of various, diverse teachers to illustrate fundamental concepts that are often handled in uninteresting ways in traditional textbooks.
-We learn through story, so why not allow the portraits of exemplary teachers to inform and inspire our pre-service teachers, while they learn the essential methods?
+In 2015, I published a book entitled The Evolution of us: Portraits of mothers and their changing roles, in which I explored the sociological implications of the role of motherhood in modern America through the methodology of portraiture.
+In the near future, my goal is to use portraiture to study the experiences of people involved in specific types of school literacies.
+My long-range goal is to write a literacy methods textbook for pre-service teachers that uses portraits of various, diverse teachers to illustrate fundamental concepts that are often handled in uninteresting ways in traditional textbooks.
+We learn through story, so why not allow the portraits of exemplary teachers to inform and inspire our pre-service teachers, while they learn the essential literacy methods?

 References